ecylmz/ecylmz.github.io/_posts/articles/2015-03-27-installing-deis-on-bare-metal.md

 This post will be described how i did Deis installation from start to finish on bare metal.

-3 node will be used in the installation.
+3 nodes will be used in the installation.
 I have [VivoPC](http://www.asus.com/ASUS_VivoPC/VivoPC_VM40B/) with 8GB RAM.

 ## Prepare the LiveCD

-Download [Ubuntu 14.04](http://www.ubuntu.com/download/desktop) and prepare the LiveCD(via unetbootin or ubuntu startup disk creator).
+Download [Ubuntu 14.04](http://www.ubuntu.com/download/desktop) and prepare the LiveCD(via unetbootin or Ubuntu startup disk creator).

 ## Generate SSH Key